-Equality and Diversity Training for Societies
+Equality, Diversity and Inclusion Training for Societies

 On 25 October 2017, the Equality Officer and the Director of Diversity and Inclusion, in conjunction with the Central Societies Committee (CSC), held a pilot workshop for members of society committees who would like to make their society’s activities more inclusive.
 The workshop covered core equality, diversity and inclusion concepts; Trinity policies and supports; and how to apply this learning to society life, using a range of case studies.

 Feedback was very positive (see below) and the workshop will be run again on Wednesday 17 January 2018, 3-5pm in Room 3071, Arts Block; all members of societies or other students involved in organising events are welcome to attend.

 - "Great to get people reflecting.
 Scenarios were good.
 Liked the variety."